Image De-raining Using a Conditional Generative Adversarial Network: Experiments and Results

 We also evaluated the performance of the proposed method and recent state-of-the-art methods on real-world rainy test images.
-The de-rained results for all the methods on two sample input rainy images are shown in Figure \ref{fig:color_ALL}.
+The de-rained results for all the methods on two sample input rainy images are shown in Fig. \ref{fig:color_ALL}.
 For better visual comparison, we show zoomed versions of the two specific regions-of-interest below the de-rained results.
-By looking at these regions-of-interest, we can clearly observe that SPM \cite{automatic_rain} and PRM \cite{low_rank_rain} tend to produce blurred results and DSC \cite{dis_rain_2015} tends to add artifacts on the de-rained images.
-Even though the other three methods GMM \cite{rain_2016_gmm}, CNN \cite{cnn_derain} and CCR \cite{rain_wacv2017} are able to achieve good visual performance, rain drops are still visible in the zoomed regions-of-interest.
+By looking at these regions-of-interest, we can clearly observe that DSC \cite{dis_rain_2015} tends to add artifacts on the de-rained images.
+Even though the other methods GMM \cite{rain_2016_gmm}, CNN \cite{derain_tip17}, CCR \cite{rain_wacv2017}, DNN \cite{derain_cvpr2017} and JORDER \cite{derain_cvpr2017_multi} are able to achieve good visual performance, rain drops are still visible in the zoomed regions-of-interest.
 In comparison, the proposed method is able to remove most of the rain drops while maintaining the details of the background image.
+One may observe that the proposed method leaves out a few rain-streaks in the output images.
+This is because the two image samples represent relatively difficult cases for de-raining.
+However, the proposed method is able to achieve better results compared to state-of-the-art methods.
+Additional comparisons are provided in Fig. \ref{fig:real2}.
+It can be seen that the proposed method achieves better results among all the methods.
+In addition, more de-rained results on different rainy images, shown in Fig.~\ref{fig:more_images}, demonstrate that the proposed method successfully removes rain streaks.